-- 5.1 Disclaimer requirement for nonbroadcast independent expenditure communications. - 5.1.1 Under section 1-45-107.5(5), C.R.S., any nonbroadcast communication that constitutes an independent expenditure must contain a clear and conspicuous disclaimer that is clearly readable, printed in text that is no less than 15 percent of the size of the largest font used in the communication, or at least eight-point font, and includes: - (a) The name of the person that paid for the communication; and - (b) A statement that the communication is not authorized by any candidate. - 5.1.2 These requirements do not apply to bumper stickers, pins, buttons, pens, and similar small items upon which the disclaimer cannot be reasonably printed. - 5.2 An independent expenditure committee must report donations over twenty dollars given for the purpose of making an independent expenditure. - 5.2.1 An independent expenditure committee must itemize donations of \$250 or more per year given for the purpose of making an independent expenditure and include the name and address of the donor. - 5.2.2 If the committee is unable to gather the information required by section 1-45-107.5(4)(b)(II), or (III), C.R.S., within 30 days after receipt of the donation, the committee must return the donation to the donor no later than the 31st day after receipt. - 5.2.3 An independent expenditure committee must itemize independent expenditures made in an aggregate amount of \$1,000 in any one calendar year and include the information required by section 1-45-107.5, C.R.S.
+- 5.1 An independent expenditure committee must report donations over twenty dollars given for the purpose of making an independent expenditure. - 5.1.1 An independent expenditure committee must itemize donations of \$250 or more per year given for the purpose of making an independent expenditure and include the name and address of the donor. - 5.1.2 If the committee is unable to gather the information required by section 1-45-107.5(4)(b)(II), or (III), C.R.S., within 30 days after receipt of the donation, the committee must return the donation to the donor no later than the 31st day after receipt. - 5.1.3 An independent expenditure committee must itemize independent expenditures made in an aggregate amount of \$1,000 in any one calendar year and include the information required by section 1-45-107.5, C.R.S. - 5.2 An independent expenditure committee may not coordinate its campaign-related expenditures with a candidate, candidate committee, or political party.
+Nothing in these rules limits joint fundraising efforts or the transfer of funds raised through joint fundraising efforts by an independent expenditure committee or other committee as long as each committee pays its allocated share of joint fundraising expenses and no committee participating in the joint fundraising activity receives more than its allocated share of funds raised in accordance with applicable contribution limits.